My name is Joseph Behnke

-My name is Joseph Behnke, and I’m more than just the author of Before 18: In Joseph’s Footsteps — I’m the person who lived it, breathed it, and carried it in silence for far too long.
+My name is Joseph Behnke, and I’m more than just the author of Before 18: In Joseph’s Footsteps and Before 18: The Untold Stories of Drug Abuse β€” I’m the person who lived them, breathed them, and carried them in silence for far too long.

 For as long as I can remember, I’ve had a storm inside me.
 One filled with moments I couldn’t forget, wounds that never seemed to close, and questions I never felt safe enough to ask out loud.
 Growing up wasn’t soft.
 It wasn’t simple.
 It wasn’t safe.
-I was exposed to things no child should have to carry — and yet I carried them, day after day, year after year.
+I was exposed to things no child should have to carry β€” and yet I carried them, day after day, year after year.

-This book started in the quiet.
+These books started in the quiet.
 In late-night journal entries.
 In phone notes I typed just to get the weight off my chest.
-In moments where I felt like if I didn’t write it down, it would swallow me whole.
 At first, I didn’t think I’d ever show anyone.
 But the more I wrote, the more I realized: this wasn’t just my pain.
-This was the pain of so many people like me — young, unheard, and surviving in silence.
+This was the pain of so many people like me β€” young, unheard, and surviving in silence.

 I didn’t come from privilege.
-I didn’t have a fancy writing coach or a deal waiting in my inbox.
-What I had was a voice — raw, unfiltered, and still healing — and the courage to use it.
+I didn’t have a ghostwriter or a big publishing deal waiting in my inbox.
+What I had was a voice β€” raw, unfiltered, and still healing β€” and the courage to use it.
 I didn’t write Before 18 because I had it all figured out.
 I wrote it because I didn’t.
 And that honesty… that’s what makes it real.

 I’m only 19 years old.
-And people ask me all the time, “Why write a memoir so young?”
+And people ask me all the time, β€œWhy write a memoir so young?”

 The answer is simple: because I’ve already lived through things that changed me forever.
 And I know I’m not the only one.
-Because this book isn’t about being 40 and looking back — it’s about being right here, in it, and choosing to speak now while the memories are fresh, the emotions are sharp, and the truth still hurts… but also heals.
+These books aren’t about looking back decades later β€” they’re about speaking now, while the memories are fresh, the emotions are sharp, and the truth still hurts… but also heals.

 I don’t write for fame.
 I write for healing.